 So, what’s actually the best thread for a serger, and what types of threads will work with sergers?
 In short, the best thread for your serger depends on your intended use, budget, and decorative requirements.

-I want to help demystify the best serger thread types now and give you an idea of what you need to get started serging!
+Keep reading to learn the best serger thread types and which ones you need to start serging!

 Not all serger threads are created equal!
-Make sure to choose a quality thread so you won’t have to worry about fraying, breaking, excess lint, or skipped stitches.
+Choosing the best quality serger thread means you won’t have to worry about fraying, breaking, excess lint, or skipped stitches.

-To see if your thread passes the quality test, take a small section of thread between two hands, and examine it for short fibers.
+To check for quality, hold a small section of thread between your two hands, and examine it.
 The more short fibers, the lower quality thread, and the more lint in your machine as you serge.